If you have a bad credit score, there’s more than one reason why gas credit cards can be useful:

 You can learn more about the Marathon card here before applying.

 This is another one that’s included for our readers in the Midwest.
 For anyone with good or great credit, this card is actually not a good choice.

 So why is it recommended?
 These 3 reasons:

 - It can be used for more than just gas.
-Their card can be used at their stores as well their gas stations.
+Their card can be used at Meijer stores as well to just buy gasoline.
 This makes it a lot more useful than your typical gas station card.